Home SUSTAINABILITY Water Stewardship

 Sanitary Water Use (Our Operation):

-Within our breweries, we provide clean water for workers’ handwashing, toilet flushing and showering.
+Water is consumed for workers’ handwashing, toilet flushing and showering.

 End of Life (Our Operation):

-As part of the water treatment process, some wastewater is evaporated into the atmosphere before entering the biological treatment system.
+Some wastewater is evaporated into the atmosphere before entering the biological treatment system.
 During this phase, water is lost and considered as part of our consumption.

 • Our farmers (supply chain)